h-livv/citehop/docs/USAGE.md

-# Citehop — commands, UI, and scripts
+# CiteHop — commands, UI, and scripts

 How I invoke this tool on this machine.
 Defaults write under `/run/media/h-livv/Vault/CiteHop/`.
 Change `CITEHOP_CORPORA_DIR` (and related